Performing Left Joins with GeoPandas sjoin

 right_gdf = right_gdf.to_crs(left_gdf.crs)

-# 4. Perform Left Join
+# 4. Perform Left Spatial Join

-joined_gdf = gpd.sjoin(left_gdf, right_gdf, how='left', predicate='intersects')
+joined_gdf = gpd.sjoin(left_gdf, right_gdf, how="left", predicate="intersects")

 Parameter Breakdown and Execution Logic

-Coordinate reference system alignment is mandatory prior to execution.
-Mismatched projections cause silent join failures or topological errors.
 For advanced predicate optimization and architectural patterns, consult our documentation on Spatial Joins & Merging.

 Edge Cases and Debugging Checklist